 For several years the rusting rails remained along Corrigan Drive and around the Fairgrounds complex.
 Many old-timers were dismayed by the park areas compromised to build the elevated guideway.
 Eventually these remnants of Skybus project were removed from the park.
 Although initially unsuccessful in the Pittsburgh market, the Skybus system went on to become a major transportation breakthrough.
 The South Park trials ushered in a revolutionary technology that is now seen as a historic Pittsburgh achievement.

-There are other South Park attractions that have been removed or discontinued over the years.
-There was once two large swimming pools and a picturesque valley, known as the Vale of Cashmere, that included a small lake surrounded by magnificent stone architecture.
+Other major South Park attractions that have since been removed or discontinued over the years include two large swimming pools and a picturesque valley, known as the Vale of Cashmere, that included a small pond surrounded by magnificent stone architecture.
+The Stone Manse Cascades, next to the Oliver Miller Homestead, was also a popular place.

 Beginning in the early 1930s, the South Park Fairgrounds was host to the Allegheny County Fair.
 The week-long event, which attracted over 500,000 visitors a year, was loaded with activities for young and old alike.